 About The Protection Committee

-In recognition of their shared interests and an understanding that water quality and coastal issues are best addressed on a coordinated, watershed level, in 1998 North Hempstead, Nassau County, and eleven Bay coastal communities voluntarily entered into an inter-municipal agreement for water quality planning purposes.
+In recognition of their shared interests and an understanding that water quality and coastal issues are best addressed on a coordinated, watershed level, in 1998 North Hempstead, Nassau County, and eleven of the now 13 watershed villages voluntarily entered into an inter-municipal agreement for water quality planning purposes.

-There are now fifteen (15) member municipalities: 13 villages, the Town, and the County.
+There are now fifteen (15) member municipalities: 13 villages, the Town of North Hempstead, and Nassau County.
 A representative from each member-municipality is appointed to serve on the Committee.

 The job of each representative is to:

-The Committee Director's role is to carry-out the mission of the Committee by developing and implementing the various water quality improvement projects that are seen as Committee priorities.
+The Committee's Executive Director is the only staff.
+Her role is to carry-out the mission of the Committee by developing and implementing the various water quality improvement projects and educational programs that are seen as Committee priorities.

 How Might You Be Involved In